microsoft/MixedRealityToolkit-Unity/CodingGuidelines.md

 ### Do:

  ```
-[SerializeField] // You could set the reference in the inspector.
+[SerializeField] // To enable setting the reference in the inspector.
 private Renderer myRenderer;

 private void Awake()